 You are considered a close contact if you have:

-- Had direct contact with respiratory secretions or saliva from the person with COVID-19 (eg, kissing, shared a cigarette, vape or drink bottle, or if the person coughed or sneezed directly on you)
+- had direct contact with respiratory secretions or saliva from the person with COVID-19 (for example, kissing, shared a cigarette, vape or drink bottle, or if the person coughed or sneezed directly on you)